sschaefer/visiweave/README.md

 * The graph: nodes have labels, data (we'll start with text; later we might expand to other media) and ordered links to other nodes.
 The label should tell a person (or procedure) what the data is about.
-If what is being descrbied is source code, the label might be a function name and the data the function definition.
+If what is being described is source code, the label might be a function name and the data the function definition.
 The ordered links lead (unidirectionally) to whatever else one might want to know from that node.
 Example: a node represents a file, which links to function